tyler-lemke/Get-Your-First-Dev-Job/README.md

 | [CodeSignal](https://codesignal.com/)                | Move to harder and harder problems in one language   |
 | [HackerRank](https://www.hackerrank.com/auth/signup) | Focus on Different Difficutly and Problem Type Areas |

+To Organize:

+Number of standard jobs to apply to in order to land a role

+The different approaches to landing a job:
+- Networking
+- Code Challenge Expert
+- Open  Source Contributor
+- Personal Branding and Social Media
+-